BadgerCode/emojichat/README.md

 TODO:
+* Font looks awful over bright lights
+* Make entity messages a blue colour
+* Try to use local version of html file instead of hosted one
+* Fix last words in TTT
-* Maybe fix rendering of emojis in textbox
+* Maybe fix rendering of emojis in input box
 * Fix player joins not showing
 * Intercept ` key presses and prevent console from showing up
 * Make it so the UI doesn't jitter when escape is pressed